Skip to main content

 What is the stipend, and what benefits are included?

 The stipend is $58,656 per year.
 This is paid in 2-week intervals and is taxed as salary.
 Other benefits include an excellent healthcare benefits package, paid time off and paid administrative leave for educational meetings (ASHP Midyear Clinical Meeting and Eastern States Residents Conference).
-You’ll have dedicated workspace with access to a computer and wireless rounding computer.
+You’ll have a dedicated workspace in an office with access to a computer and wireless rounding computer.

 What clinical services does your program provide to your patients?